databricks/bundle-examples/knowledge_base/serverless_job/README.md

 This example demonstrates how to define and use a serverless job in a Databricks Asset Bundle.

+For more information, please refer to the [documentation](https://docs.databricks.com/en/workflows/jobs/how-to/use-bundles-with-jobs.html#configure-a-job-that-uses-serverless-compute).

 ## Prerequisites

 * Databricks CLI v0.218.0 or above